microsoft/playwright/docs/src/api/params.md

 * `'allow'`: [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) can be registered.
 * `'block'`: Playwright will block all registration of Service Workers.

+## remove-all-listeners-options-behavior
+* langs: js
+* since: v1.47
+- `behavior` <[RemoveAllListenersBehavior]<"wait"|"ignoreErrors"|"default">>

+Specifies whether to wait for already running listeners and what to do if they throw errors:
+* `'default'` - do not wait for current listener calls (if any) to finish, if the listener throws, it may result in unhandled error
+* `'wait'` - wait for current listener calls (if any) to finish
+* `'ignoreErrors'` - do not wait for current listener calls (if any) to finish, all errors thrown by the listeners after removal are silently caught

 ## unroute-all-options-behavior
 * langs: js, csharp, python
 * since: v1.41